Analyze data in Azure Data Lake Storage Gen2 by using Power BI

-From the Home tab of the Ribbon, click Get Data, and then click More.
+From the Home tab of the Ribbon, select Get Data, and then select More.

-In the Get Data dialog box, click Azure, click Azure Data Lake Store Gen2 (Beta), and then click Connect.
+In the Get Data dialog box, select Azure > Azure Data Lake Store Gen2, and then select Connect.

-In the next dialog box, click Sign in to sign into your storage account.
+In the next dialog box, select Sign in to sign into your storage account.
 You'll be redirected to your organization's sign in page.
 Follow the prompts to sign into the account.

-The next dialog box shows all files under the URL you provided in step 4 above including the file that you uploaded to your storage account.
-Verify the information, and then click Load.
+The next dialog box shows all files under the URL you provided in step 4 above, including the file that you uploaded to your storage account.
+Verify the information, and then select Load.

 After the data has been successfully loaded into Power BI, you'll see the following fields in the Fields tab.

-However, to visualize and analyze the data, we prefer the data to be available per the following fields.
+However, to visualize and analyze the data, you might prefer the data to be available using the following fields.

-In the next steps, we will update the query to convert the imported data in the desired format.
+In the next steps, you'll update the query to convert the imported data to the desired format.

-From the Home tab on the ribbon, click Edit Queries.
+From the Home tab on the ribbon, select Edit Queries.

-From the Home tab on the ribbon, click Close and Apply, and then click Close and Apply.
+From the Home tab on the ribbon, select Close & Apply.

 Once the query is updated, the Fields tab will show the new fields available for visualization.

-From the Visualizations tab, click the symbol for a pie chart.
+From the Visualizations tab, select the symbol for a pie chart.

-The columns that we are going to use are Column 4 (name of the city) and Column 7 (name of the country).
-Drag these columns from Fields tab to Visualizations tab as shown below.
+In this example, the columns you're going to use are Column 4 (name of the city) and Column 7 (name of the country).
+Drag these columns from the Fields tab to the Visualizations tab as shown below.

-The pie chart should now resemble like the one shown below.
+The pie chart should now resemble the one shown below.